RobbieBoltman/CMSDemo/README.md

 **Incompleted items**:

-  • Login and user authentication (Dependencies have been installed and startup has been configured, yet the item system does not interact with it.)
+  • Login and user authentication (Dependencies have been installed and startup has been configured, yet the system does not interact with it.)